Chester Williams

 Chester Mornay Williams (8 August 1970 – 6 September 2019) was a South African rugby union player.
 He played as a winger for the South Africa national rugby union team (Springboks) from 1993 to 2000, most notably for the team that won the 1995 Rugby World Cup, which was hosted in South Africa.
-He was the only non-white player on the team.
+He was the only black player on the team.
 During the tournament he scored four tries for South Africa in its quarter-final match and also appeared in the semi-final and final.
 Domestically he played rugby for the Western Province in the Currie Cup.

 After retiring, Williams pursued a career in coaching, including a spell with the South Africa national rugby sevens team, the Uganda national rugby union team, and the University of the Western Cape.
 He was portrayed by McNeil Hendricks in the 2009 Clint Eastwood film Invictus, a biographical sports drama film about the events in South Africa before and during the 1995 Rugby World Cup, and he also helped to coach Matt Damon and other actors for the rugby scenes used in the film.
 Williams died from a suspected heart attack on 6 September 2019 at the age of 49.